designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 title: Multiple Drafts and the Cartesian Theatre
 ---

-Materialist skepticism about the Cartesian Theatre is deeply entrenched.
+Rejection of the Cartesian Theatre is a hallmark of materialist thinking.
 According to [Pessoa et al](#pessoa98), for example,

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-Indeed, materialist mistrust of Cartesianism is so hardwired that materialist philosophers automatically shun anything with so much as an echo of dualism.
-Methodologically, this makes it difficult to discuss cognitive architectures with a dualist flavour.
-Nevertheless this is what we shall attempt here -- without, however, proposing any kind of immaterial basis for consciousness.
+One must therefore tread with care when discussing cognitive architectures with a dualist flavour.
+This is what I shall attempt here -- to outline a biologically plausible architecture for consciousness in which a (functional) Cartesian Theatre plays a central role in the generation of behaviour, taking care not to appear to be proposing an immaterial basis for consciousness.

-The problem with the Cartesian Theatre as traditionally construed is not simply the threat of an infinite series of nested homunculi.
-As long as any posited inner sub-agent is strictly simpler than the agent which contains it -- as long as it is a _proper_ sub-agent, as a mathematician might say -- such a regress will eventually terminate.
+Let us first revisit the problem with the Cartesian Theatre as traditionally construed.
+It is not simply the threat of infinite regress (explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_).
+As long as any posited inner sub-agent is strictly simpler than the agent which contains it, such a regress will eventually terminate.
 Indeed, Dennett's theories, and similar positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.

 Rather, the problem with the Cartesian Theatre, at least for Dennett, seems to be with the idea of a _consciousness gateway_, a special